 Keep in mind that the losing party can only make an appeal and post a bond on an appealable court judgment if it’s done in a timely manner.

-What is considered as a timely manner?
+What is considered a timely manner?
 When a court decision is made, there is only a short window period before the judgment is given to the winning party.

 The Federal Rules of Civil Procedure states a 14-day automatic stay before a judgment is executed.
 A stay of execution is, however, not automatically granted when an appeal is filed.